whaynes/STCW23/jekyll/_assessments/OICEW-4E3I.md

 <tr><td>

 {% capture behavior %}
-{% do Respond, respondtoalarm %} to high and low boiler level alarms as required
+{% do respondtoalarm, Respond %} to high and low boiler level alarms as required
 {% endcapture %}
 {{ behavior | markdownify }}